arrikenw/underbrewed/README.md

 ## Shaders and Particle Systems

 ### Potion Liquid Shader
-The potion liquid shader, produces a swirling liquid, with the liquid slowly falling towards the center.
+The potion liquid shader produces a swirling liquid, with the liquid slowly falling towards the center.
 This shader was used for the cauldron liquid, the portal center, as well as the backgrounds for the menus.
 The shader was produced with help from an online tutorial found [here](http://enemyhideout.com/2016/08/creating-a-whirlpool-shader/).
 <p align="center">
   <img src="Images/CauldronLiquid.gif"  width="600" >
 </p>